 The Different Types of Light Globes

 There are many sizes and configurations of light globes, from simple incandescent bulbs to more expensive Light Emitting Diodes.
 There are many differences in the performance and lifespan of globes.
 You don’t have to spend more money to be reliable.
 Understanding the differences will save you both time and money in the long term.

-HALOGEN AND INCANDESCENT LAMPS
+HALOGEN and INCANDESCENT LAMPS

 COMPACT FLUORESCENT LIGHTS

-BUYING FOR THE LONG TERM ADVANTAGES
+BUYING FOR LONG-TERM ADVANTAGES